suggap

 Plot

-Rupert Pupkin is a mentally-deranged stand-up comedian unsuccessfully trying to launch his career.
-After meeting Jerry Langford, a successful comedian and talk show host, Rupert believes his "big break" has finally come.
+Rupert Pupkin is a delusional stand-up comedian unsuccessfully trying to launch his career.
+After meeting Jerry Langford, a successful comedian and talk-show host, Rupert believes that his "big break" has finally come.
 He attempts to book a spot on the show but is continually rebuffed by Langford's staff and finally by Langford himself.
 Along the way, Rupert indulges in elaborate and obsessive fantasies in which he and Langford are colleagues and friends.
-Hoping to impress, Rupert invites a date, Rita, to accompany him when he decides to show up uninvited at Langford's country home.
-When Langford returns to his house from a golfing round, he finds Rupert and Rita settling in.
-Angered, he launches into a furious tirade against Rupert, telling him that his act is mediocre and that he's a lunatic who will never amount to anything.
-An embarrassed Rita eventually convinces Rupert to leave.

 Awards